 Just then an old woman with a basket was walking along.
 She grabbed the goose by the neck and stuffed it in her basket, and closed the lid!

 “Oh thank you, thank you,” said Patrick gratefully.
 Then he told her the whole story…”and all I want is to be home in my cozy cottage with a cup of tea!”

 “Hmmm,” said the old woman, “I’ll gladly relieve you of this burden, then you are free to go home.”

 “Free,” said Patrick, “oh how good that would feel!”
 So they both went on their merry way and Patrick nearly danced all the way home… back to his cozy house and a cup of tea.

 He got there just as the sun was setting, happier than he had ever been!
 Nearby, hiding behind the cherry tree was a little wee leprechaun, laughing.
 He put his finger on his nose, gave a wink, and three nods, then disappeared.
 But you could still hear him laughing for a long, long time.

-Sign up for our Free email Puppetry Arts and Story Newsletter! articles, upcoming courses, free tutorials, stories, super resources for early childhood teachers and parents!
-Click Here for Sign Up
+If you enjoyed this story you will LOVE our Free email Early Childhood Puppetry Newsletter! filled with articles, upcoming courses, free tutorials, original seasonal stories and poem stories, super resources for early childhood teachers and parents!
+Click Here for Easy Sign Up

 **Vintage Leprechaun image found on Pinterest**